Adityamech/TWSThreeTierAppChallenge/README.md

 - Launch an Ubuntu instance in the region `us-east-1`.
 - SSH into the instance from your local machine.

+#### Installing AWS CLI, Docker, kubectl, eksctl, and other dependencies: Run installation commands directly on the machine or EC2 instance where you'll be deploying the app.
+These installations are not part of the project code repository.

 ### Step 3: Install AWS CLI v2
 ``` shell
 curl "https://awscli.amazonaws.com/awscli-exe-linux-x86_64.zip" -o "awscliv2.zip"